Exios66/truth-deception-architecture/External_URLs/Supporting_Literature/Markdown/Philosophy_Framework/PHIL-2.md

 ### Questions and Answers

 1. What is the strongest predictor of free will beliefs?

-- Dualism, or the belief in a non-physical mind.
+   - Dualism, or the belief in a non-physical mind

 2. How do cultures differ in free will beliefs?

-- Belief in free will is consistent, but determinism beliefs differ, with higher acceptance in collectivist cultures like Singapore.
+   - Belief in free will is consistent, but determinism beliefs differ, with higher acceptance in collectivist cultures like Singapore

 3. What does this imply about responsibility?